cudoventures/cudos-builders/public-docs/local-network/local-network.md

 ```
  docker-compose --env-file ./sentry-node.client.local01.arg -f ./init-sentry-node.yml -p cudos-init-sentry-node-client-local-01 up --build
 ```
+If all steps are completed successfully, you should see a newly generated file: `/var/lib/cudos/CudosData/cudos-data-sentry-node-client-local-01/tendermint.nodeid` that contains your **node ID**, consisting of a long string of random characters.

 #### 5. *Start* your node
 ```
 docker-compose --env-file ./sentry-node.client.local01.arg -f ./start-sentry-node.yml -p cudos-start-sentry-node-client-local-01 up --build --detach
 ```

-If all steps are completed successfully, you should see a newly generated file: `/var/lib/cudos/CudosData/cudos-data-sentry-node-client-testnet-public-01/tendermint.nodeid` that contains your **node ID**, consisting of a long string of random characters.
+If all steps are completed successfully, you should have a new container with a running sentry node infront of the root-validator node

 ### Seed